What You Should Spend Your Emergency Fund on and When to Use It

-For Example: You know you'll have to pay for major car repairs at some point.
+For example, you know you'll have to pay for major car repairs at some point.
 You don't know when this will happen.
 Your car may break down this year, or it might not break down for another three years.

 This is also true for needing to replace your car completely.
 At some point in the future, your car will break down to the point at which it's no longer worth fixing.
-Instead of raiding your emergency fund to buy a new car, start making a car payment to yourself right away.
+Instead of raiding your emergency fund to buy a new car, start making car payments to yourself right away.

 While you hope for the best, sometimes unfortunate events happen that you can't predict.
+Some examples are:

 - You and your spouse might both lose your jobs at the same time.

 These types of events are truly unpredictable.
 It is what an emergency fund is meant to cover.